wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

 <details>

-The [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) protocol requires there to be a `_workflowPointer` on you object, but protocols cannot enforce you to use `weak`.
+The [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) protocol requires there to be a `_workflowPointer` on your object, but protocols cannot enforce you to use `weak`.
 If you do not put `weak var _workflowPointer`, the [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) will end up with a strong circular reference.
 </details>

 #### **What's this `shouldLoad()`?**